 - High setting can be used for mulch and larger amounts of leaves and debris.

-Allows you to alter the speed to multiple levels of airflow for the desired amount of control.
-Convenient feature for numerous yard clean-up projects.
+A variable speed motor allows you to alter the speed to multiple levels of airflow for the desired amount of control.
+This is a convenient feature for numerous yard clean-up projects.

 The “miles per hour” rating of a blower is an indication, but not the sole factor, when judging power.
 Blower power is a function of both air speed and air volume.
 The higher MPH ratings for Toro blowers correspond with more power.

 All Toro blower/vacs come with a quick-release latch to easily switch between blowing and vacuuming.